Stentor (ciliate): Description

 Stentor can grow up to two millimeters in length, large enough for individuals to be seen by the naked eye.
 This size combined with their highly motile nature gives Stentor a complex interconnected physiology.
 The surface of the cell is covered with a protective layer called the pellicle.
 This layer is secreted by the cell and can be shed and reformed if the organism is stressed.

 Cortical granules

 Under this pellicle are alternating raised granular lines and indented clear lines both running longitudinally.
 Granular lines increase in thickness from left to right, so that the thickest bands lay adjacent to the thinnest where they are split by the anterior formation of a new clear band.
-These granular lines contain the cells characteristic cortical granules, which give the stripes their unique pigmentation.
+These granular lines contain the cell's characteristic cortical granules, which give the stripes their unique pigmentation.
 These endogenous pigments vary greatly in appearance, with red, green, and blue-green (Stentorin in S. coeruleus) being the most common.
 In research, these pigments are commonly used as a morphological trait to group species.
 For the organism, cortical granules serve a defensive function and are excreted in high volumes when the cell is under predation.
 The pigments released from the extrusion of these cortical granules have toxic properties that ward off, or sometimes even kill, attacking protists.